devsecops-reetika/cloudformationscripts/README.md

 # cloudformationscripts
-Templates to deployw aws network infra with 2 Availabilti zone
+Templates to deployw aws network infrastruture with 2 Availability zone